 NSW State Member for Drummoyne – allegations concerning improper influence and breach of public trust (Operation Witney)

 The public inquiry in this matter is adjourned.
-Please see below for access to transcripts, exhibits and witness lists.
+Please see below for access to transcripts, exhibits, the submissions timetable and witness lists.

 The ICAC is investigating allegations that, between 26 March 2011 and 6 February 2018, the State Member for Drummoyne, John Sidoti MP, improperly influenced another person, or persons, to dishonestly or partially exercise any of their official functions in respect of: advancing amendments to development controls affecting land between Second Avenue and Barnstaple Road on Waterview Street, Five Dock; and/or any rezoning of the land and/or any proposals to develop the land situated at 120, 122 and 124 Great North Road, Five Dock, and 2 Second Avenue, Five Dock.

 The Commission is also examining whether, between 30 June 2011 and 30 June 2019, Mr Sidoti engaged in a breach of public trust by failing to make a number of pecuniary interest disclosures contrary to his obligations to do so under the Constitution (Disclosures by Members) Regulation 1983, the NSW Parliament Code of Conduct for Members and the Ministerial Code of Conduct.

 Downbload the Operation Witney submissions timetable